mbkers/ship-trajectory-prediction/README.md

 ### File description

-The script [s_data_preprocessing.m](s_data_preprocessing.m) carries out data preprocessing which is ordered as follows:
+Firstly, run the script [s_data_preprocessing.m](s_data_preprocessing.m) which carries out data preprocessing and is ordered as follows:

 1. Import data:
    - AIS data is downloaded from [Marine Cadastre](https://marinecadastre.gov/) with the following parameters:
      - From = 2021-04-30
     - To = 2021-05-30
     - X Min = -78
     - Y Min = 31.79999999999997